gilpasternak35/ANN-from-scratch-python/README.md

 # ANN-from-scratch-python

-A one week hackathon project, mathed whiteboarded and derived entirely from sractch.
-Partner coded with @gilpasternak35.
+A one week hackathon project, mathed, whiteboarded, and derived entirely from scratch.
+Partner coded by @limpa105 and @gilpasternak35.
 Extensible design, best implementation practices and comprehensible test coverage.

 **Features include**:
 * Cached Recursive backpropogation